tsgates/arch-wiki-markdown/wiki/Midori.md

 will be automatically picked up by Midori and any compatible scripts will be loaded.

-> Flash Plugin
+> Flash plugin

 To get the Flash plugin working in Midori you can install the midori-flash package from AUR or follow the instructions at Epiphany#Flash.

-Tips and Tricks
+Tips and tricks
 ---------------

 > Flash Block